+To sample or not?
+That is the question.
+If the area of interest is small, field or desk-based studies may be able to provide a full inventory of roads in the area of interest.
+GRAIP has typically been used to create a census of roads for particular limited areas

+For larger areas, it may not be necessary to sample depending on the information desired and whether accurate and comprehensive mapping is available for both roads and streams.
+For example, the AREMP was able to model RSHC for all roads in their area of interest with the uncalibrated GRAIP-lite model based on a compilation of agency road inventories.
+However, the only road condition change categories available consistently included road segments that were active or decommissioned, thus limiting the detail of the results.
+FRIA will create another example of a census approach in which large landowners are required to conduct a complete inventory of their roads, but the information collected will be limited.

+When field-based methods or field-calibrated models are desired over a large area, given costs and time required, selecting samples based on a predetermined design may be necessary.
+For example, Dubé et al. (2010) considered sampling by subwatersheds (average area = 6.26 mi2), but rejected that idea because statewide mapping was incomplete.
+Instead, they opted for four-square-mile sample units based on aggregating quarter sections from the general land survey, based on a pilot study by (Raines et al. 2005).
+A benefit is that the sections are more likely to follow property lines.
+However, effects on aquatic systems may be better characterized using subwatersheds, which have been mapped at multiple spatial scales for the entire state of Oregon ( )

-Given costs and time required, field-based methods and field-calibrated models generally must rely on limited samples taken from the broader area of interest.
-(Dubé et al. (Dubé et al. 2010)2010) considered sampling by subbasins (average area = 6.26 mi2), but opted not to use these because statewide mapping was not complete and the much larger proportion of headwater basins inferred that larger mainstem streams might be missed.
-Instead, they opted for four-square-mile sample units based on aggregating quarter sections from the general land survey, based on a pilot study by (Raines et al. 2005).Instead, they opted for four-square-mile sample units based on aggregating quarter sections from the general land survey, based on a pilot study by (Raines et al. 2005).
-A benefit is that these sections areare more likely to follow property lines. .
+Given costs and time required, field-based methods and field-calibrated models generally must rely on limited samples taken from the broader area of interest. considered sampling by subbasins (average area = 6.26 mi2), but opted not to use these because statewide mapping was not complete and the much larger proportion of headwater basins inferred that larger mainstem streams might be missed.
+A benefit is that these sections we more likely to follow property lines, creating efficiencies with landowner contacts

 Smaller scale or desk-based studies may be able to do a full inventory of roads in the area of interest.
 GRAIP has typically been used to create a census of roads for particular limited areas, but an un- or lightly calibrated modeling approach can potentially evaluate all roads in a broad area, based on GIS inventory of roads and streams.
-The AREMP was able to model RSHC for all roads in their area of interest using the uncalibrated GRAIP-lite model using a compilation agency road inventories.
+The AREMP was able to model RSHC for all roads in their area of interest using the uncalibrated GRAIP-lite model using a compilation of agency road inventories.
 However, the only road condition change categories available consistently included road segments that were active or decommissioned, thus limiting the detail of the results.
 FRIA will create another example of a census approach in which large landowners are required to conduct a complete inventory of their roads.

 At the most local sampling level, roads are typically divided into segments that drain to a common point and share other related characteristics (surfacing, traffic, slope).
 All the efforts reviewed based their sampling and analyses on road segments, although their delineation methods varied.